 Another model is that of codetermination, in which labor representatives sit on the board of major companies, a system practiced quite successfully in many German firms.
 In fact, many of Germany’s big companies have works councils in which management, workers, and even civic leaders collaborate on determining schedules, furloughs, pay, expansion plans, and even the products that a factory might make.
 The idea is for management and labor to work together on issues before they become problems.

-This corporate operating model is based on the obvious fact that a corporation can have effects both on its workers and the society in which it operates, and hence, it should not be allowed to make decisions that benefit its owners and executives, while it causes harm to others with impunity.
+This corporate operating model is based on the obvious fact that a corporation can have effects both on its workers and the society in which it operates, and hence, it should not be allowed to make decisions that only or primarily benefit its owners and executives, while it causes harm to others with impunity.

-It is precisely the failure to ensure that all of a company’s workers are represented on the executive committee or board of directors, and not just a tiny handful of them, that has led to the many problems which are due to the dominant tyrannical corporate governance model.
+It is precisely the failure to ensure that all of a company’s workers are represented on the executive committee or board of directors, and not just a tiny number of them, that has led to the many problems which are due to the dominant tyrannical corporate governance model.
 One of the main reasons why there are so many misunderstandings between corporate rulers and owners and their powerless and voiceless workers is because there is no regular contact or dialogue between the two groups.
 This is no different from the situation that existed in absolute monarchies in the past, where rulers had no regular contact or dialogue with their subjects.
 The only way to maintain good relations between a corporation’s rulers and the workers’ representatives is if the latter are integrated into the corporate decision-making process.
 Thus, they must be kept informed of all important developments and decisions that are taken or proposed by the company and allowed to attend the executive meetings.
 It is only by working together that they will be able to do what is best for the corporation and all of its workers, and not just a tiny portion of them, as is presently the case.

 As this rule will apply to all companies, no single company will be disadvantaged by this change, provided it is adopted by all countries.
 Hence, any country that refuses to adopt it or, if it is adopted, refuses to enforce it should be subject to a boycott or economic sanctions, for otherwise it will encourage companies to shift their operations to that country in order to continue operating in the tyrannical manner in which many of them presently do.

 Of course, this proposal will be fought tooth and nail by most corporate rulers and owners as an intolerable infringement and interference in the affairs of privately-owned companies.
 But the long and difficult road to democracy, including equal rights for all people, was likewise marked by adversity, numerous difficulties, and sometimes bloody conflicts, in order to wrest power from the privileged few for the benefit of the many.
-If we want to continue living in truly democratic societies, and not mere empty shells whose legal and political systems are in reality controlled by tyrannical corporations, then the difficulty of the endeavour should not discourage us from taking up the struggle.
+If we want to continue living in truly democratic societies, and not mere empty shells whose legal and political systems are in reality controlled by undemocratic corporations, then the difficulty of the endeavour should not discourage us from taking up the struggle.

 It is time for the people of the world to rise up and stand united against corporate tyranny, as our forebears rose up and defeated or overthrew the tyranny of monarchy, communism, fascism, racism, and other forms of totalitarian or non-democratic government.
 We must cease listening to the many advocates of free-market capitalism, those knavish and scurrilous aiders and abettors of corporate tyranny, who have urged non-interference and giving free rein to corporations as the surest way to reach the promised land of economic plenty for all.
-This free-market utopia is just as much a delusion as the one envisioned by the communists and socialists, for it begets a system that primarily rewards the wealthy at the expense of everyone else.
+This free-market utopia is just as much a delusion as the utopia envisioned by communists, for it begets a system that primarily rewards the wealthy at the expense of everyone else.
 It is only by standing up to corporate tyranny that we will be able to break free from the bonds of corporate serfdom, in which more and more of the world’s population is increasingly being subjugated and enslaved.

 The Good Society by Robert N. Bellah, Richard Madsen, William M. Sullivan, Ann Swidler, and Steven M. Tipton, pp. 70-71.
 Alfred A. Knopf, New York, 1992.

 Incidentally, it is these kinds of small companies, and not the giant multinational corporations that presently control much of economic production worldwide, that Adam Smith studied when he developed his ideas on economic production and the virtues of competition and specialization.
-It is also these small and medium-sized companies that are the primary engines of job creation, unlike large corporations, which often use highly automated production processes.
+It is also these small and medium-sized companies that are the primary creators of jobs, unlike large corporations, which often use highly automated production processes.
 However, due primarily to unbridled price competition, the continued existence of these job-creating companies is becoming increasingly precarious, whether they are driven out of business or bought and restructured – meaning made to operate according to prevalent corporate practices, which is an instance of enforced conformity in the economic sphere – by large corporations.

 The Good Society, pp. 100-101 (“Madison and Jefferson in the Workplace: Technological Change and the Ethos of a Democratic Society” by Charles R. Strain).